ahryciw/Raith_GDSII/README.md

 The four class definitions in this toolbox provide a simple, versatile, and scriptable means of generating patterns for [Raith](http://www.raith.com) electron-beam lithography (EBL) and focused ion beam (FIB) tools using [MATLAB](http://www.mathworks.com/products/matlab/).

-This toolbox was developed at the [National Institute for Nanotechnology](http://nint-innt.ca) (NINT), a joint initiative between the Government of Canada, the Government of Alberta, the [National Research Council Canada](http://www.nrc-cnrc.gc.ca) (NRC), and the [University of Alberta](http://www.ualberta.ca).
-It is currently maintained by the University of Alberta [nanoFAB](http://nanofab.ualberta.ca) facility.
+The Raith_GDSII MATLAB Toolbox is currently maintained by the University of Alberta [nanoFAB Centre](http://nanofab.ualberta.ca).
+Version 1.0 of this toolbox was developed at the former National Institute for Nanotechnology (NINT), a joint initiative between the [University of Alberta](http://www.ualberta.ca), the Government of Canada, the Government of Alberta, and the [National Research Council Canada](http://www.nrc-cnrc.gc.ca) (NRC).

 Features
 --------